M66B/FairEmail/FAQ.md

 <br />

-*Report new messages when composing a message*

-A bottom notification will be shown if a new message arrives in the same conversation thread as a new message is being composed for.

-There will be a *show* button to show the conversation and from there you can tap on the draft message to continue editting.
-The notification can be swiped away.

-This requires grouping of messages into conversations to be enabled.
+*Swip right to reply*

+Swiping an expanded message in a conversation thread to the right will reply to the sender of the message.

 <br />